 A 3D imaging sensor detects if there’s movement in the car after the engine is turned off.
 If movement is detected, the registered driver will be alerted with a text message, phone call, or car alarm.
 If the car is electric, the air conditioner will turn on.

 The legislation would make the technology standard on all new cars.
-Years of similar proposals haven’t been passed while hot car deaths continue to rise, according to USA Today.
+Years of similar proposals haven’t been passed while hot car deaths continue to rise, according to

 Stats on hot car deaths

 Kids and Cars found that since 1990, more than 1,000 children have died from heatstroke in hot cars.
 In 2018 alone, there were 54 child deaths due to hot cars, which is the most of any year so far.
 The organization said that on average, there are about 39 deaths a year from heatstroke in a hot car.

 There were about 25 deaths in 2020.
 This may have been lower due to lockdowns and less people driving during the height of the pandemic.